wp-plugins/bloglovin-widget/readme.txt

 Simply add the link to your Bloglovin' page and this plugin will automatically fetch your follower count.

 You can then display this as a widget anywhere you like.

-You can also call the number in plain text by:

-2. Using the shortcode `[bloglovin_count]`.
-3. Calling `do_action('bloglovin_count_here');` in any theme/plugin file.
+Choose from 6 [preset styles](https://wordpress.org/plugins/bloglovin-widget/screenshots/) or create your own by selecting your favorite colors.

 Note: This plugin is in no way affiliated with Bloglovin' and was created by [pipdig](http://www.pipdig.co?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin).